Cross for the Four Day Marches: Award structure

 Every year a walker successfully completes the march is marked either by a special cross, or a number to be attached to the ribbon of the last cross awarded.
 A cross is awarded in bronze for the first march, silver for the fifth and gold for the tenth, with a crown added above the cross for the year after each cross is awarded.
 Appropriate numbers are pinned on the ribbon for intervening years.
 In recent years further distinct crosses, with crown, have been added for a walker’s fortieth, fiftieth, sixtieth and seventieth successful march.
 To date the highest ribbon number awarded is 71 to Bert van der Lans, aged 86, in 2018.
 Annie Berkhout completed her 66th march in 2002 and is the female record holder.

 Only one cross, the last one awarded, is worn.
 For ribbon numbers, only the number most recently received should be worn.

 Numbers awarded

 Between 1909 and 2022, about 659,800 walkers successfully completed the march 1,729,757 times.
 Therefore, approximately 659,800 first year crosses have been awarded, with nearly 1,070,000 further awards, including second year crowns, silver and gold crosses and ribbon numbers.
-Of the awards for the highest number of marches, approximately 805 walkers have been awarded the cross for forty years, about 187 for fifty years and eleven for sixty years.
+Of the awards for the highest number of marches, approximately 851 walkers have been awarded the cross for forty years, about 199 for fifty years and thirteen for sixty years.
 The cross for seventy years has been awarded only twice, to Bert van der Lans in 2017 and to Dick Koopman in 2019.